Matt-Stre/Misc/To Do List/README.md

 pip install virtualenv
 ```

-3. Open a terminal in the folder and run:
+3. Open a terminal in the root directory and run:
 ```
 virtualenv env
 ```